Topics on this page:

 West Javanese Angklung music

 Do Indonesians feel Indonesian?
 It's hard to say.
-From everyday conversations one would say "yes".
+From casual conversations one would say "yes".

 However, sociologists and anthropologists will probably argue that Indonesians identify first and foremost with their ethnicity (being Javanese, Madurese, Balinese, Batak and so on).